Indian women aim to sort combination in ODI series against New Zealand with World Cup in focus | Sports-Games

 The tour of New Zealand started with a reversal after the visitors went down by 18 runs in the one-off T20I and skipper Mithali Raj will be keen to provide the team a winning start in its ODI campaign, which is crucial ahead of the ICC World Cup next month.

+''I am excited to lead the team as we face the WHITE FERNS in New Zealand.
+While each series is equally important for us, we can feel a billion hopes riding on our shoulders with this tournament,'' Mithali said.

-Playing amid windy conditions in smaller grounds will be a challenge but it will also hold them in good stead when they turn up for the World Cup here starting March 4.
+''The pressure, as always, is immense, but the team and I are confident of putting our best foot forward and delivering our best performance.''
+Playing amid windy conditions in smaller grounds will be a challenge for India but it will also hold them in good stead when they turn up for the World Cup here starting March 4.

 Availability of players has also been an issue for the Indian team with Mandhana, and pacers Renuka Singh and Meghana Singh missing the first game due to an extended Managed isolation and Quarantine (MIQ).